 The pipeline space has high barriers to entry due to government regulation and high capital costs.
 Pembina’s business model works on long-term lock-in contracts with its clients, giving the company predictable cash flow and lower exposure to volatility in commodity markets.
 As a result, the company generates 90+% of earnings from fees agreed upon at contract initiation.

 Most importantly, Pembina has a stellar track record of dividend payouts and growth.
 The company has steadily paid dividends over the past 22 years and has grown them at an average rate of 6.5% per year.
 As a result, Pembina has a dividend yield of 6.27%.
 In addition, the stock has returned 5.59% over the past years; however, that was after the adverse effect of COVID on the energy sector.
 Before COVID, the stock had returned 38.5%.

 Exchange Income Corporation (TSE: EIF) (Sector – Industrials)

-Exchange Income Corp. is a diversified industrials company.
-The company has a portfolio of businesses covering the aviation, transport, and manufacturing sectors.
-Some of the company’s services include private aviation, aviation parts and equipment, emergency medical evacuation services, defence and industrial equipment.
+Exchange Income Corporation is a diversified industrials company.
+This diversified company has a portfolio of businesses covering the aviation, transport, and manufacturing sectors.
+Some of the company’s services include private aviation, aviation parts and equipment, emergency medical evacuation services, and defence and industrial equipment.

 The company has grown by acquisition model.
 Exchange looks to acquire businesses that integrate well into their existing portfolio by creating synergies, good growth prospects, and good management.

-The exchange had a stellar dividend history of the past 11 years when it converted from an Income Trust to a corporation.
-The dividends have compounded at a rate of 4.7% over the 11 past years.
-Furthermore, the stock has been an excellent performer with a CAGR of 20% over the last 15 years.
+The exchange had a stellar dividend history over the past 11 years when it converted from an Income Trust to a corporation.
+The dividends have compounded at a rate of 4.7% over the past 11 years.
+Furthermore, the stock has been an excellent performer, with a CAGR of 20% over the last 15 years.
 Exchange Income has a dividend yield of 5.6%.